 You might not think that your light fixtures make a difference in how well you sleep — after all, the lights are turned off when you are asleep.

-However, having a ceiling fan turned on low while you are asleep could help you sleep better.
+However, having a turned on low while you are asleep could help you sleep better.
 The soft white noise produced by the fan can block out other noises that would otherwise wake you.
 Also, having the air circulate can help improve your health and is actually recommended for babies.